YuliyaShapovalova/HandGP/ReadMe.md

 For running experiments with MuSyC model we use [synergy](https://pypi.org/project/synergy/) library.

 Demos work with GPflow v.2.0.0, TensorFlow v2.1.0 and TensorFlow probability v0.9.0.

+## HandGP
+Reproduces experiments with HandGP model.

+## MuSyC
+Reproduces experiments with MuSyC model.
+Code is based on the library synergy.

+## MedianEffectModel
+Reproduces results from ChouTalalay paper.

+## Notebooks

+Demos.